Norway–Russia relations: 1537–1814

 Denmark handled the foreign relations of Norway during this period.
 Denmark and Russia were in general allies against their mutual enemy Sweden.
-See Denmark–Russia relations.

 1814–1905

 Sweden handled the foreign relations of Norway during this period.
 The Norway–Russia border was defined in 1826.

 1917–1991

 After 1991

-On 27 April 2010 Norway and Russia officially resolved the territorial dispute in the Barents Sea.
+On 27 April 2010, Norway and Russia officially resolved the territorial dispute in the Barents Sea.

-Akhmed Zakayev's visit to Oslo Freedom Forum in May 2012, led to formal complaints by Russia.
+In May 2012, Akhmed Zakayev, Prime Minister of the Ichkerian government-in-exile, attended the Oslo Freedom Forum, leading to formal complaints by Russia.

+In July 2020, Norway expelled a Russian diplomat on suspicion of espionage.

+After Russia invaded Ukraine in February 2022, Norway imposed sanctions on Russia.
+Later on 6 April 2022, Norway declared three Russian diplomats persona non grata, and expelled them from the country.
+Russia expelled three Norwegian diplomats later that month.
+Except for fishing boats who may still dock in Båtsfjord, Kirkenes and Tromsø, all Russian ships were also banned by Norway from entering Norwegian ports.
+The border between the two countries remains open, but crossing is only allowed via Borisoglebsk/Storskog.